butaixianran/VIdeo_Upscaler_by_GFPGAN/README.md

 GFPGAN is based on a project called `basicsr`.
 This project uses function `torchvision.transforms.functional_tensor` which is removed from torchvision v0.17+.
 So, it only works with pytorch 1.x.

 ### Working with torch 2.x
-1. you need to install torch 2.x by following its official installation document: https://pytorch.org/get-started/locally/
+1. You need to install torch 2.x by following its official installation document: https://pytorch.org/get-started/locally/

 2. You need to update your package `basicsr`.
 Which is needed by GFPGAN, but only works with pytorch 1.x if you install it with pip.